roman-milk/roman-milk.github.io/hauswife-to-slut.md

  "Mike, baby, I'll do anything to make this up to you, anything at all!!"
 I insisted with tears running down my cheeks, smearing my make up.

  "Oh I am completely sure of that, anything at all."
-Report_Story #1